 “With Simulink, engineers and scientists can clearly visualize the integration and operation of new algorithms within the existing commercial signal path,” says Dr. John Heasman, principal engineer at Cochlear.
 “Our engineers prototype algorithms using Simulink models that are clinically applied using real-time tests with cochlear implant recipients.
-The ability to create real-time models of algorithms using Simulink Coder and xPC Target is vital to the success of our research and clinical outcomes.”
+The ability to create real-time models of algorithms using Simulink Coder and Simulink Real-Time is vital to the success of our research and clinical outcomes.”

 Cochlear evaluates algorithms developed by external researchers and internal engineering teams.
 “There is no shortage of great ideas in the field of signal processing for cochlear implants,” says Heasman.
 “The real challenge is identifying those algorithms that offer the most promise for our cochlear implant population.
 To do this, we first analyze each algorithm empirically on the bench and develop those offering the most clinical potential.”